Best speakeasies in the Twin Cities

 Most speakeasies are in a basement or off an alley.
 L2 at Tii Cup is improbably located above a boba tea shop.
 There's even balcony seating in the warmer months, which kind of breaks the speakeasy formula.
 However, the boba tea-inspired cocktail menu is so fun that I can overlook that technicality.
 I love the Tii Cup Old Fashioned, which is made with Japanese whiskey and black tea-infused syrup and is served with a side of boba.
 The Thai Tea Negroni is lovely if you prefer a spirit-forward drink, and the purple-swirled Ube-bae is a gorgeous, well-balanced dessert cocktail.

-There's also a menu with street food (the braised pork bowl and french fries with Thai chili cilantro aioli are great), as well as bubble waffles and biing (Taiwanese shaved snow)—try the Hello Taro biing.
+There's also a menu with street food (the braised pork bowl and french fries with Thai chili cilantro aioli are great), as well as bubble waffles and biing (Taiwanese shaved snow) for dessert—try the Hello Taro biing.

-Seating at L2 at Tii Cup is on a first-come, first-served basis.
+Seating at L2 at Tii Cup is on a first-come, first-served basis for parties of 5 or less, with reservations recommended for larger groups.
 We haven't had a problem getting seated as a party of two when we've visited around 6:00 p.m. or 7:00 p.m.

 Old fashioned cocktail with a small bowl of boba pearls on the side

 Get past the bouncer at Volstead's Emporium and step back in time to the 1920s—with dim lighting, velvet curtains, and antique furniture, you'll feel like you're in another era.
 The ever-changing drink list includes signature cocktails, plus several non-alcoholic options including zero-proof cocktails and non-alcoholic wine and beer.
-There's also a food menu and a schedule of live music and comedy.
+There's also a full food menu with comforting contemporary American fare and a schedule of live music, comedy, and burlesque

 Walk-ins are welcome, and reservations are available from 5:00 p.m. to 10:00 p.m. (after 10:00 p.m.
 Volstead's is walk-in only).
 As a couple that's happy to sit at the bar, we've always been able to get in without a reservation, but it might be a good idea to make one for a larger group or if you prefer a table.